 A crowd of 60,000 jammed downtown Cedar Rapids to watch Ron carry the Olympic Torch and ignite the cauldron during the 1996 Olympic Torch Relay.
 Later that summer, Ron anchored KWWL's summer Olympic coverage from Atlanta.

-From Civitan Club 'Citizen of the Year' to The University of Iowa Homecoming Parade Grand Marshal, hundreds of organizations have recognized Ron for news reporting and community involvement over the years.
+From Civitan Club 'Citizen of the Year' to The University of Iowa Homecoming Parade Grand Marshal, hundreds of organizations have recognized Ron for news reporting and community involvement over the past 40 years.

 Ron chaired the Community Committee, which helped raise enough money to build the $11 million Five Sullivan Brothers Iowa Veterans Museum in downtown Waterloo.
-Ron Co-Chaired the Cedar Valley United Way campaign in the 2012, setting an all-time donation record.
+He also Co-Chaired the Cedar Valley United Way campaign in the 2012, setting an all-time donation record that year.

 Ron joined KWWL in 1974 as Sports Director, and was the original play-by-play voice of the Iowa Television Network.
 He also did play-by-play telecasts for NBC Sports and ESPN, including the Women's College Basketball Finals and NCAA II Wrestling Finals.
 He still enjoys sports reporting, and has brought KWWL viewers "Live" reports from such events as the Super Bowl, NCAA Basketball Tournament and The Heisman Trophy presentation at New York City's Downtown Athletic Club.

-Ron teaches Electronic Media writing at the University of Northern Iowa in Cedar Falls, and has volunteered for numerous community organizations over the years, including the Cedar Valley Sports and Entertainment Commission.
+For nearly 10-years, Ron taught Electronic Media writing at the University of Northern Iowa in Cedar Falls, and has volunteered for numerous community organizations over the years, including the Cedar Valley Sports and Entertainment Commission.

 Ron still enjoys appearances at more than one hundred engagements a year on what he calls 'the emcee, speaking and banquet circuit' all across Iowa.

-Ron co-anchors the KWWL News Live at 5, KWWL News at 6 and KWWL News at 10 with Tara Thomas.
+Ron co-anchors the KWWL News Live at 5, KWWL News at 6 and KWWL News at 10 with Abby Turpin.